0LNetworkCommunity/libra-legacy-v6/ol/documentation/core-devs/provision_devnet_rex.md

 0. make sure you have a `github_token.txt` with a github developer api key there.
 1. Establish who are the `personas` participating: `alice`, `bob`, `carol`, `dave`, `eve`.
 We have standard keys for these personas.
 Assign them to each node (up to 5).
-2. Edit the ol/devnet/set_layout.toml file, with the participants in genesis (their address).
+2. Edit the ol/devnet/set_layout.toml file, with the participants in genesis (their address) and submit `make testnet-layout`.
 3. On each node `NS=<persona> TEST=y make testnet-register`
 4. Wait for all nodes/personas to complete this step.
 5. Build the genesis files on each node `NS=<persona> TEST=y make testnet-genesis`